-If you have researched Cloudflare DDoS protection on the Internet, you probably have come across comments like, “The free version of Cloudflare can be easily bypassed for purposes like DDoS attacks and cannot protect my website adequately from attacks.
+If you have researched “how Cloudflare DDoS protection works” on Google, you probably have come across comments like, “The free version of Cloudflare can be easily bypassed for purposes like DDoS attacks and cannot protect my website adequately from attacks.
 In fact, this is a false point of view because this is caused by the user which was not able to correctly configure the server or Cloudflare.

 How to Prevent DDoS Attacks

 First of all, when configuring your Cloudflare settings you should make sure, that your IP address is being hidden.
-If you configure your server’s firewall that only visitors from Cloudflare are accepted, then you can protect yourself from attacks that directly target the IP address of your site.
+If you configure your server’s firewall that only visitors from Cloudflare proxy are allowed, then you can protect yourself from attacks that directly target the IP address of your site.

 A Large DDoS Attack